jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 saving time.

 Next, let's use your watch as an equatorial sundial and align it with the current time to find the north-south line.
-Whereas sundials usually aligned with the north-south line and then used to determine the current time, they work equally well in reverse.
+Whereas sundials are usually aligned with the north-south line and then used to determine the current time, they work equally well in reverse.